 Dar Es Salaam, St. Joseph’s Cathedral, Azania Front Church & Coco Beach

 Due to some flight delays, our plane arrived late in Lusaka, Zambia that pushed our flight from 1300 hrs to 1600 hrs to Dar Es Salaam.

 If you only have few days in your time, you can actually skip Dar Es Salaam — there’s nothing much to see.
 You can even have this place visited in just half a day.
 Aside from St. Joseph’s Cathedral and Coco Beach, just go ahead straight to Zanzibar because there’s much to see in the island.
 However, i believe that learning about a country won’t be complete without having yourself experience its capital.

 Our plan is to arrive in Dar, take a ferry to Zanzibar and fly out again from Dar.
 Economically saying and based on experience, this is impractical.
 If you really considering Dar in your itinerary, i would suggest for you to fly in here.
 Take a ferry to Zanzibar and fly out from there, this will save you a ton of money but also days, time and physical strength.

 Tip: We all know that airport taxis are expensive, Thank God, there’s Uber in Dar!
 Download it, as it’s a life saver in going around and money.
 The good thing about Dar is that the commuting cost is really cheap compared to Zanzibar!

-Tanzania is a Muslim country and a wonderful mix of people from different racial backgrounds and religion.
-It’s generally safe going around this country and most people are used to tourist.
+Tanzania is a Muslim/Christian country and a wonderful mix of people from different racial backgrounds and religion.
+It’s generally safe going around this country and most people are used to tourists.
 So come and visit but generally be kind to locals and be culturally appropriate in the country.